Samuel Butler (poet): Early life and education

+Career

 After the Restoration he became secretary, or steward, to Richard Vaughan, 2nd Earl of Carbery, Lord President of Wales, which entailed living at least a year in Ludlow, Shropshire, until January 1662 while he was paying craftsmen working on repairing the castle there.
 In late 1662 the first part of Hudibras, which he began writing when lodging at Holborn, London, in 1658 and continued to work on while in Ludlow, was published, and the other two in 1664 and 1678 respectively.
 One early purchaser of the first two parts was Samuel Pepys.
-While the diarist acknowledged that the book was the "greatest fashion" he could not see why it was found to be so witty.
+While the diarist acknowledged that the book was the "greatest fashion", he could not see why it was found to be so witty.